2dengine/love.js/readme.md

 If you are running any other kind of web server (NGINX, OpenResty, Windows Server, etc) you will need to configure the correct headers on your own.

 ## Usage
-The player.js script creates an HTML canvas element and renders Love2D inside that canvas.
+The player.js script creates an HTML canvas element and renders LÖVE inside that canvas.
 You have to use "iframes" if you want to embed multiple instances of love.js on the same page.
 The easiest way is to embed the player as follows:
 ```